+Active OpenBSD development is known as the -current branch.
 These sources are frequently compiled into releases known as snapshots.

-with a newer snapshot, as developers will have gone through the trouble for you already.
+In general, it's far easier to use snapshots, as developers will have gone through much of the trouble for you already.

 You should always use a snapshot as the starting point for running